graveja0/health-care-markets/README.md

 # Visualization of Market Definitions for Tennesee

-We will next visualize several commonly used geographic market definitions, including These HRRs, HSAs, primary care service areas (PCSAs), commuting zones, and health insurance rating areas.
+We will next visualize several commonly used geographic market definitions including HRRs, HSAs, primary care service areas (PCSAs), commuting zones, and health insurance rating areas.
 These market geographies are plotted for Tennessee in the figure below (though some will also dip into adjacent states).
 Note that the colors in each polygon are arbitrary and only intended to further highlight boundaries across geographies.